 Yeah, I know.

-And I by the way, they call me occasionally for comment, and I'm like, why would I comment to fake news?
+And by the way, they call me occasionally for comment, and I'm like, why would I comment to fake news?

-I honestly and I think you know the fake news thing.
+I honestly, and I think, you know, the fake news thing?

 Everybody's picked that up, and it's not simply a phrase or a slur or something.

-Many, many, many people believe they really just are engineering and pushing a particular agenda.
+Many, many, many people believe they really just got to break.

-Then and they think they know better than all of us.
+And they think they know better than all of us.

 And they're so arrogant that that's their mindset.